luvittor/php-laravel-roadmap-backend/README.md

 - Wait a while for the composer dependencies to install.
   - This may take a few minutes on the first run.
-  - If it fails, remove the `vendor` directory and before trying again.
+  - If it fails, remove the `vendor` directory before trying again.
 - When you see this: `NOTICE: ready to handle connections` the application is ready.
-- Open your browser at: http://localhost:8080/ping
+- Open your browser at: <http://localhost:8080/ping>

 #### Host Machine

 - Make sure you copied the `.env.example` to `.env` and configured it properly.
 - Make sure you have PHP (>= 8.2) and Composer installed on your host machine.

 ```bash
 composer install